Coolest portfolio item ever!!

 Short description of portfolio item number 2

-Published in Journal 1, 2022
+Published in Frontiers in Veterinary Science, 2022

 Recommended citation: Tinga S, Hughes N, Jones SC, Park B, Palm L, Desaraju SS, Banks SA, MacArthur SL and Lewis DD (2022) Stifle kinematics in 4 dogs with cranial cruciate ligament insufficiency treated by CORA-based leveling osteotomy.
 Front.
 Vet.
 Sci.
 9:1052327. doi: 10.3389/fvets.2022.1052327